 I tend to favour cognitive behavioural therapy as my main model of treatment, but I'm also trained in other approaches such as acceptance and commitment therapy, compassion-focused approaches, systemic therapy, psychodynamic interpersonal therapy, and hypnosis.

 Outside of the NHS work that I do, I'm particularly interested in the areas of fitness and personal finance - specifically, why we do what we do when it comes to meeting our goals (or not!) in these areas.
-I also enjoy teaching, having taught on modules within clinical psychology training for the University of Liverpool and the University of Hull, and I am a mentor on the Liverpool clinical training programme.
+I also enjoy teaching, having taught on modules within clinical psychology training for the University of Liverpool and the University of Hull, and I am a mentor on a local clinical training programme.
 I have previously offered sessions at a local gym on using cognitive behavioural therapy to meet your fitness goals, and am able to offer bespoke teaching and training on a variety of topics.

 I am also available to supervise qualified clinical psychologists, having completed supervisor training and supervised a number of qualified and unqualified members of staff within the NHS.
 I prefer to work in a cognitive behavioural way, but I am happy to discuss your supervision needs with you.

-I do not currently accept clients through insurance.
 I offer a flexible scale of payment for sessions, please contact me for more details.
 Sessions can be delivered via telephone or in consulting rooms in the North West of England - I'm mainly based near Warrington but can travel to Manchester and Liverpool if needed.
 I also offer advice via email.

 Qualifications (not exhaustive):

-Doctorate in Clinical Psychology - University of Hull, 2009 - 2012 Five day training in Psychodynamic Interpersonal Therapy - University of Manchester, 2015 Two day training in Acceptance and Commitment Therapy with Steve Hayes - London, 2016 Postgraduate certificate in leadership - University of Lancaster, 2018
+Doctorate in Clinical Psychology - University of Hull, 2009 - 2012 Five day training in Psychodynamic Interpersonal Therapy - University of Manchester, 2015 Two day training in Acceptance and Commitment Therapy with Steven Hayes - London, 2016 Postgraduate certificate in leadership - University of Lancaster, 2018